mlopstemplates/acr_template/readMe.md

 ### 4. Setup and Define Triggers

 ### Events that trigger workflow
-Github workflows are triggered based on events specified inside workflows.These events can be from inside the github repo like a push commit or can be from outside like a webhook([repository-dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#repository_dispatch)).
+Github workflows are triggered based on events specified inside workflows.
+These events can be from inside the github repo like a push commit or can be from outside like a webhook([repository-dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#repository_dispatch)).
-Details can be found [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)
+Details can be found [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 #### Setup Trigger